OUTWARD BOUND IN THE NATION’S CAPITAL

 GET INVOLVED

 We’re looking for people who want to join us in our mission to bring Character Education programs to as many students in the DMV as we can.
-Refer us to your child’s school, donate in any amount to help us provide scholarship resources, become part of our DC Steering Committee, or bring your organization to us for some high-value team-building (we have virtual options!).
+Refer us to your child’s school, donate in any amount to help us provide scholarship resources, become part of our Advisory Committee, or bring your organization to us for to take part in our professional team-building.